District of Columbia Pay Transparency Compliance.

 Tom Brennan, the CFO, has run the numbers.

-You "Lauren alone: if she files under the the District of Columbia Equal Pay Law, we're looking at the salary differential times every year she's been underpaid.that's roughly $94K in back pay.
-Plus liquidated damages equal to that amount.
-Plus her attorney's fees.
-And 'market rate' is explicitly not a defense in the District of Columbia."
+You "Lauren alone: if she files under DC Equal Pay Law, the differential times every year she's been underpaid is ~$94K back pay.
+Plus equal liquidated damages.
+Plus attorney's fees.
+'Market rate' is not a defence in DC."

 You "I don't know yet.
 That's the problem."